GlastonburyC/DSEA/README.md

 ```

 ```
-R CMD BATCH FalseTransFilter.R /path/to/annotation /path/to/transeQTLresults/ /path/to/BAMs/ path/to/dosages/
+R CMD BATCH FalseTransFilter.R gencode.v19.annotation.gtf trans.eQTLs.txt.sorted /path/to/BAMs/ output.dosages snplocations.txt listOfQuantifiedGenes.txt
 ```

-# Filters:
+# Functionality:

 1. Overall test for psuedogene enrichment given expression background.

-2. Pseudogenes originate from retrotransposition and gene duplication events.
-Many pseudogenes are highly similar in sequence and therefore extremely difficult to map reads to correctly/uniquely.
-All pseudogene-trans associations are marked to allow users to choose whether they should take them forward.
+2. Mark trans-eQTLs that are pseudogenes

 3. eQTLs that are members of gene families are also marked.
-If gene families are all in cis, this can also create multiple spurious cis-eQTL signals in which no one 'causal' gene can be selected.
+If gene families are all in cis, multi-gene families can also create multiple spurious cis-eQTL signals in which no one 'causal' gene can be selected.

 4. Mark phantom *cis*-eQTLs.
 These are *trans*-eQTLs driven by multimapping.
-Read coverage tests are performed.
 We have observed many false *trans*-eQTL signals that are driven by shared sequence homology with regions in *cis*.
 Whilst the QTL effect is real (differential expression due to genotype) - It should act in cis rather than trans (figure X).
-We utilise a sliding window across the gene to assess read coverage uniformity.
-If many reads align to very few windows, the overall coverage across the gene will be non-uniformly distributed.
-In addition we provide diagnostic plots of each offender and mark it for filtering by the user.
+We automate the process of checking mean nucleotide % read coverage across all individuals in a study.
+If many reads align to very few basepairs, the overall coverage across the gene will be non-uniformly distributed.
+In addition we provide diagnostic plots of each spurious association and mark it for filtering.